-2019 is still young, so there’s time to implement changes that improve your sales process for the year to come.
+There is always time to implement changes that can improve your sales process for the year to come.
 Even if you already have a strong process in plan, there are always places where you can further improve.

-Here are 11 suggestions for optimizing your sales process in 2019:
+Here are 11 suggestions for optimizing your sales process:

 1. Invest time and resources in sales forecasting.

 Sales forecasting frustrates many sales managers because of the uncertainty involved.
 But improving your methods can help you clarify your overall sales strategy and make informed changes to your process.

 If your current forecasting process isn’t producing accurate results, consider investing in new tools.
 The process doesn’t have to be guesswork and wishful thinking.
 Many sales organizations find it helpful to run multiple scenarios or to rely on multiple tools when forecasting.
 This allows them to develop a more complete picture of different possibilities.